Benjamin-Knecht/Captstone/README.md

 Notes are played by pressing keys on the keyboard.

-## In order to run outside of the standalone application
+## In order to run the standalone application: (not currently working)
-simply download the dist folder, and run the Capstone jar.
+Download the project, unzip, and run the EXE located in the StandaloneApplication Folder.

-YOU WILL NEED JDK INSTALLED ON YOUR COMPUTER IN ORDER TO RUN IT: https://www.oracle.com/java/technologies/downloads/

-(developed on JDK 14, so 14 or higher will work.)